dlpnd/nvr-wiki/docs/Main.md

 #### CompileEffects

+ 1 to always recompile, 2 to recompile newer versions.

 >Default: 2

 #### CompileShaders

+ 1 to always recompile, 2 to recompile newer versions.

 >Default: 2

 #### DebugMode

+ Enables debug features like capture shaders and print shadowmaps.

 >Default: false

 #### DebugVar1

+ Custom variable used when developing shaders.

 >Default: 1.0

 #### DebugVar2

+ Custom variable used when developing shaders.

 >Default: 1.0

 #### DebugVar3

+ Custom variable used when developing shaders.

 >Default: 1.0

 #### DebugVar4

+ Custom variable used when developing shaders.

 >Default: 1.0

 #### TraceShaders

+ Keyboard shortcut to print used shaders list to the log.

 >Default: 25